This is from Kim. Hello!

 The "doctor" is in.

-Building relationships builds civility to address motivation and community issues that keep you "stuck."
+Build civil relationships to address motivation and community issues that keep you "stuck."

 Growth rate per state - http://www.usa.com/rank/us--population-growth-rate--state-rank.htm?tag=Fastest+Growing+States+in+U.S.